 Remember: restriction is not the goal.
 My hope is to help you fill your plate with all the delicious and nutritious foods that’ll let you celebrate the holiday in whatever way you please while waking up ready to get after your resolutions.
 I found everything from mocktails to satisfying mains to small bites bursting with flavor.
-Get ready for gluten-free goodness (crunchy homemade crackers!), vegan deliciousness (cheesecake!), and veggie-packed apps.
+Get ready for gluten-free goodness, vegan deliciousness, and veggie-packed apps.

 Something I love about setting the intention to incorporate healthier foods into my diet is the creativity it inspires.
 When you’re focusing on bringing color and feel-good ingredients to every meal, the foods you create and consume are inevitably more satisfying.
 You might be surprised to discover how much closer and more connected you are to what you eat.
 And honestly, that feeling alone is far more gratifying than stressing about calorie counts.

-So with abundance on our minds and an excitement to try all the healthy food and flavor combos, let’s dive in.
-Get ready to wrap up 2021 on a high note and ring in the new year to come.
+So with abundance on our minds and excitement to try all the healthy food and flavor combos, let’s dive in.
+Get ready to wrap up 2022 on a high note and ring in the new year to come.

 Minty Pomegranate Punch